Jeûne genevois: In Geneva

 In 1831 the Federal Diet decreed a Jeûne Fédéral (federal fast) for all cantons, fixing the date at 8 September.
 This was later made the third Sunday in September but for Geneva, which fixed the day of its own Jeûne genevois.

 In 1869 Geneva decreed that the holiday was no longer official, but Jeûne genevois was celebrated unofficially until 1965, slowly losing its religious significance.
 On 1 August 1966 it was again declared a public holiday and the date fixed as the Thursday following the first Sunday of September.

 The religious fasting of Jeûne genevois is not widely followed.
 Banks and post offices along with many shops, restaurants and bars close for the day.
 However, unlike Thanksgiving in the U.S., which also falls on a Thursday, a four-day weekend is not usually taken and most businesses are open on Friday.

 Plum tart

 Plum tart(tarte aux pruneaux) is often served as dessert in Geneva homes on Jeûne genevois.
-Any knowledge as to how this tradition began seems to have been lost, although it may have come about as a means to allow women and housekeepers a way to spend the day in prayer, having cooked plum tarts the day before (area plums being in season), with these plum tarts being the only food eaten in many Geneva households on Jeûne genevois.
+Any knowledge as to how this tradition began seems to have been lost, although it may have come about as a means to allow women and housekeepers a way to spend the day in prayer, having cooked plum tarts the day before (area plums being in season).
+The plum tarts would thus be the only food eaten in many Geneva households on this particular day.